About Ruby Taylor

-With a BA Hons in 3-Dimensional Craft (majoring in ceramics), I subsequently trained as an Art & Design teacher and taught at secondary school level.
-I later developed my work with a Diploma in the Therapeutic Application of the Arts and went on to receive formal basketry training in London and with a number of local basketmakers.
-Since 2009, as a team member of East Sussex Archaeology and Museums Partnership, I’ve been teaching ancient craft & technology to all ages, and constructing prehistoric-style dwellings.
+With a BA Hons in 3-Dimensional Craft (majoring in ceramics), I then trained as an Art & Design teacher and taught at secondary school level.
+I later developed my work with a Diploma in the Therapeutic Application of the Arts and went on to receive formal basketry training in London and with a number of UK basketmakers.
+As a team member of East Sussex Archaeology and Museums Partnership (2009-15) I taught ancient craft & technology to all ages, and co-constructed prehistoric-style dwellings.
 I offer trainings and courses for heritage and cultural organisations.

 I’m grateful for traditional wisdom and knowledge, and for those I have learned from -and continue to learn from- along the way.